swo/dbotu3/doc/source/dbotu.rst

 likelihood ratio test.
 The merit of this choice is discussed in :ref:`distribution_section`.

+A more thorough comparison of the implementations and an evaluation of the accuracy and speed of this new implementation is in a separate technical manuscript [#dbotu3]_.

 .. [#preheim] Preheim *et al.* Distribution-Based Clustering: Using Ecology To Refine the Operational Taxonomic Unit. *Appl Environ Microbiol* (2013)